 This document describes the various forecast model offered by Assembled.
-Note that forecasts can be generated for each channel-queue pair.
+Forecasts can be generated for each channel-queue pair.
 Furthermore, forecasts can either keep updating up until the relevant date (eg. October 4th forecast will populate 4 weeks out and continue to adjust until October 3rd) or can be locked N weeks out.
-Please contact your CSM or firstname.lastname@example.org to discuss these options.

 In addition to forecasts, Assembled lets you add adjustments and flag outliers.